 - 9 Do one of the following: - Click Iterate to repeat the optimization procedure until no further optimization is possible.
-In the optimization table, click the best set of results, and then click Finish to save your optimization. - Click Verifier to start Verifier. - Click Finish to create your spot color optimization file.
+In the optimization table, click the best set of results, and then click Finish to save your optimization. - Click Finish to create your spot color optimization file.